An Efficient Branch-and-Bound Solver for Hitting Set: Basic Building Blocks

 \begin{description} \item[max-degree bound] The max-degree bound uses that each vertex hits at most $d_{\max}$ many edges, where $d_{\max}$ is the highest vertex degree.
 Thus, at least $\left\lceil\frac{\setSize{\hypergraph}}{d_{\max}} \right\rceil$ vertices are required to hit all edges. \item[sum-degree bound] Let $d_1, \dots, d_n$ be the vertex degrees in descending order.
 Since vertices can only be chosen once, the max-degree bound can be improved to the smallest $k$ for which $\sum_{i=1}^k d_i \geq \setSize{\hypergraph}$. \item[efficiency bound] Consider any solution $S$.
 Let each vertex $\vertex\in S$ charge its cost onto the edges it hits.
 That is, each edge $F\in \vertexEdges{\vertex}$ is charged $1/\deg(\vertex)$ by $\vertex$.
 The size of the solution can now be expressed as the sum of the cost of all edges, i.e.,~ $|S|=\sum_{\edge\in\hypergraph} \sum_{\vertex\in S\cap\edge} 1/\deg(\vertex)$.
 The efficiency bound assumes the lowest cost for each edge individually, yielding $\left\lceil \sum_{\edge\in\hypergraph} \min_{\vertex\in\edge} \frac{1}{\deg(\vertex)} \right\rceil$ as a lower bound. \item[packing bound] A set $P$ of pairwise disjoint edges constitutes a lower bound, because each vertex appears in at most one of those edges.
 Thus at least $|P|$ vertices are required to cover them.
 Finding the best packing bound is actually an independent-set problem on the intersection graph of the edges $\hypergraph$.
 Using an independent set of conflicts as a lower bound is a known technique applied by recent solvers for other hard problems~\cite{Gottesbueren2020}. \item[sum-over-packing] Any packing $P$ can be used to strengthen the sum-degree bound, as the packing requires to select $|P|$ vertices to cover the edges in $P$, which might not be the vertices of highest degree that the sum bound would use otherwise.
 In the remainder, we focus on how many edges of $\hypergraph \setminus P$ we cover.
 The vertices selected to cover $P$ can cover at most $b_P = \sum_{\edge\in P} \max_{\vertex\in\edge} (\deg(\vertex) - 1)$ edges in $\hypergraph \setminus P$.
 If $b_P$ is smaller than $\setSize{\hypergraph \setminus P}$, we have to pick additional vertices to cover the remaining $\setSize{\hypergraph \setminus P} - b_p$ edges.
 To this end, let $d_1, \dots, d_n$ be the descending vertex degrees in $\hypergraph \setminus P$, excluding the vertex of highest degree of each edge in $P$ (these vertices have already been selected and cannot be selected twice).
 With this, the improved sum bound is $|P| + k$ where $k \geq 0$ is the smallest number for which $\sum_{i=1}^k d_i \geq \setSize{\hypergraph \setminus P} - b_P$. \end{description}

 A lower bound $a$ dominates another bound $b$, if $a\geq b$ for all problem instances.
 If a bound has multiple choices (e.g.,~the packing bounds), we consider the choice that leads to the highest bound.
 Two bounds are incomparable if neither dominates the other, i.e.,~there is an instance where $a<b$ and another instance where $a>b$.
 Figure~\ref{fig:lower-hierarchy} shows the relations between the lower bounds stated in the following lemmas.
-Their proofs can be found in section~\ref{sec:proofs}.

-\begin{restatable}{lemma}{lemmadomination} The sum-over-packing dominates the sum-degree and the packing bound.
-The sum-degree bound dominates the max-degree bound and is dominated by the efficiency bound. \end{restatable}
+\begin{lemma} The sum-over-packing dominates the sum-degree and the packing bound.
+The sum-degree bound dominates the max-degree bound and is dominated by the efficiency bound. \end{lemma} \begin{proof} We first show that the sum-over-packing bound dominates the sum-degree, and the packing bound.
+The packing bound cannot be larger because the sum-over-packing bound adds a non-negative number to it.
+Also the sum-over-packing bound over an empty packing is exactly the sum-degree bound.